Welcome to Eldon Farms

 We hope to offer a great combination of community events open to the public, and private, bespoke affairs.
 Please check our calendar regularly, as we will be expanding our selection of events in the coming months.
-Keep an eye out for news of our upcoming portrait sessions, nature and art classes, birdwalks, and music festivals.
+Keep an eye out for news of our upcoming portrait sessions, nature classes, art opportunities, and birdwalks.

 Follow Our Stories